skysakir/jaymartmedia.github.io/blog/2024-11-22-call-chatgpt-api-from-node.md

 npm run start
 ```

 The script should now succeed and display the response from ChatGPT.
-If tbe script returns with an error then you can refer to the [common issues](#common-issues) section.
+If the script returns with an error then you can refer to the [common issues](#common-issues) section.

 ## Changing the model and adjusting the prompt